AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 information is *lost* through the DAA. -->

 \aside{
-  With regards to DAAs, it should be noted that Bitcoin's was the first and the method has some undesirable properties.
+  With regard to DAAs, it should be noted that Bitcoin's was the first, and the method has some undesirable properties.
   I quite like the algorithm named \textsc{DAA-2} (which is used by Bitcoin Cash) in \citeDaaTwoLink{}.
   Experimentally, it seems to work well with \autoref{sec:dos-and-dags}.
 }